 Acolyte: Person, usually a youth or of younger age, who assists the Priest or Worship Leader at church services.
 They also serve as representatives of the congregation at the altar, during church services.
 We currently only have two Acolytes and we are always in welcoming need of more, as they tend to grow out of the position.
 Please contact Rev. Charlie Osberger if you know of anyone who would like to serve as an Acolyte.

 Join Us for Sunday Worship & Fellowship

-Each Sunday after services, all worshipers and their families are invited to a period of fellowship with our Reverend Charles Osberger.
-Parishioners and guests gather together both to hear the Word of God taught and to strengthen each other through fellowship.
+Each Sunday after services, all worshipers and their families are invited to a period of fellowship.
+Parishioners and guests gather together both to hear the Word of God taught during the service and to strengthen each other through fellowship after the service is concluded.
 During fellowship, our conversations with our spiritual brothers and sisters and the encouragement we share is beneficial to us, can help others and is pleasing to God.

 The importance of fellowship in our lives is expressed in the bible.
 “Consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching” (Hebrews 10:24-25).

 At our fellowship gatherings, you’ll find our coffee station, snacks and a mix of people that are welcoming and conversing in the parish hall or the courtyard.
 All is welcome!